invertedv/testGo/docs/approach.md

 goMortgage is very flexible in the construction of the data.
 Hence, many types of models can be built.

-The [examples]({{ site.baseurl }}/examples.html) page includes examples of these.
+See the [examples]({{ site.baseurl }}/examples.html) page for some types that are possible.

 ### Model

 goMortgage fits neural net models.
-These can have any depth.
 The target field may be either discrete or continuous.Two types of layers are
 supported: fully connected and dropout.
 Four activation functions are supported: relu, leaky relu, linear and softmax.
 There are additional options, such as L2 regularization